ejamesc/sgbeat-scraper/README.markdown

 sgBeat Scraper
 ==============

 This is a Scrapy-based scraper for sgbeat.com.
 Is designed to grab tweets and store it in a MySQL database with schema as defined in schema.sql.
-Included is Tornado's database wrapper.
+Included in database.py is Tornado's MySQL database wrapper.

 Dependencies:

-	Scrapy, MySQLdb
+	Scrapy
+	MySQLdb (the Python wrapper for MySQL)

 Remember to create a details.py file with the following details: